emadrid-at-ccm/modern-cpp/concepts/reference-or-pointer.md

 it already has in the registers, and force it to reload it from memory all the time, which at that point becomes a pessimization.

+#### Value semantics

-This is another reason why in recent C++ the capability of the language to preserve value-semantics (as opposed to, for example, Java, Python, etc that only have referential semantics) is getting more and more important, better supported, the community is developing idioms to benefit from it.
-This is another example of efforts undergoing to get more reliability (using values instead of references is inherently more reliable because each thing has its value as opposed to the values being shared and potentially changed *underneath* our code), it is easy to program because one is free to change the values as desired, and there is an extra of performance: easier to parallelize code, better utilization of large register files, elimination of memory aliasing, false sharing performance pits.
-Gaining reliability, reducing effort and increasing performance all at the same time...
+This is another reason why in recent C++ the capability of the language to preserve value-semantics (as opposed to, for example, Java, Python, etc. that only have referential semantics) is getting more and more important, better supported, the community is developing idioms to benefit from it.
+This is another example of efforts undergoing to get all three of reliability, reduced effort and increased performance: using values instead of references is inherently more reliable because each thing has its value as opposed to the values being shared and potentially changed *underneath* our code, it is easy to program because one is free to change the values as desired, and there is an extra of performance: easier to parallelize code, better utilization of large register files, elimination of memory aliasing, false sharing performance pits.

 All the things mentioned apply to r-value references too, but r-value references have the same syntax as forwarding references (also called *universal* references).
 In the following